ICRAR/libprofit/docs/new_profile.rst

-``example.h`` contains the new data type definition, plus the signature of the creation function, while ``example.c`` contains the implementation of the creation, initialization and evaluation of ``example`` profiles.
+``example.h`` contains the new data type definition, plus the signature of the creation function, while ``example.c`` contains the implementation of the creation, validation and evaluation of ``example`` profiles.

 .. literalinclude:: example/example.h